andreikop/python-ws-discovery/README.md

 WS-Discovery in Python
 ======================
-This is WS-Discovery implementation for Python 2.7 and above It allows to discover services and to be discovered.
+This is WS-Discovery implementation for Python 3.
+It allows to discover services and to be discovered.

 Authors and maintaining
 -----------------------
-[Original version](http://code.google.com/p/python-ws-discovery/) was created by L.A.
-Fernando <lafernando@gmail.com>

-This is fork by Andrei Kopats <andrei.kopats@gmail.com> with few fixes applied.
-Python3 port done by Pieter Jordaan <pieterwjordaanpc@gmail.com>

-I forked this project to make my fixes available for the public.
-It seems like L.A.
-Fernando no longer interested in the project and ignores patches.
-Maintaining the project is not among my priorities.
-If you know, that original author resumed maintaining this project - notify me, I'll drop the fork.
-If you want to maintain it and already **have done** something for it - let me know, I'll replace this page with redirect to your site.
+Original version created by L.A.
+Fernando.
+Code was then forked and maintained by Andrei Kopats.
+Python3 port done by Pieter Jordaan.
+Updated packaging, major refactoring and Python2 deprecation by Petri Savolainen.

 Usage
 -----